Black and white photograph of Maia Evrona

 Surely even God must know

-—Maia Evrona (First appeared in the Jewish Women’s Archive)
+a sweet beginning is a sacred need.—Maia Evrona (First appeared in the Jewish Women’s Archive)

 Poem of the Paper Bird